soilqualitylab/PARA/src/1.Projects/04BiophilicDojo/39BiophilicPersonalTrainingDojo.md

 ---
-title: Adaptive Building Envelopes
+title: Biophilic Personal Training Dojo
 type: project
 tags: goals, requirements, deadlines
 alias: ideation, planned, in-process, completed, reviewed
 ---

-# Adaptive Building Envelopes
+# Biophilic Personal Training Dojo

-This sprint researches "biomimetic principles for the development of adaptive architectural envelopes".20 This 'Skin' 8 layer will be designed to respond to the environment passively, like a biological membrane, rather than actively through "machine" 14 systems.
-This research directly links the 'Bio-Mimetic' (40%) strategy to the 'Pace Layering' (9%) framework.8 It programs a mindset of "life-friendly chemistry" 19 and "low energy processes" 19 from the home's very "skin."
+This sprint researches the specifics of [Biophilic Design](https://www.architectmagazine.com/technology/7-ways-to-enhance-indoor-environments-with-biophilic-design_o) 41 for a PERSONAL home gym 41 ... the principles and training regime are for the specific individual living in the home ... it is NOT a commercial dojo with regular training sessions or even a "workout at my place" kind of thing like a 'Gracie Garage'.
+This involves "indirect biophilia" 4242 and 'natural materials' 42 to "enhance motivation" 40 and "reduce stress" 41 in a "smaller" 41, "focused" 32 'Dojo' 37 space.
+This "programs" the "martial arts mindset" (user query) by connecting it to the 'Bio-Mimetic' 9 'Lighthouse Vision' (Strategy #9).

 ## Daily Tasks